neurodivergence/neurodivergence/README.md

-you may int! i dont bite as long as you know boundaries! feel free to comment on my atabook btw i prefer if u guys call my ocs/cos bipolar coxed than autism, i am not autistic and was always not. i've been prescribed w mood stabilisers + antipsychotics.
+you may int! i dont bite as long as you know boundaries! feel free to comment on my atabook! btw i prefer if u guys call my ocs/cos bipolar coxed than autism, i am not autistic and was always not. i've been prescribed w mood stabilisers + antipsychotics.

 byf: